 - waiving or refunding some (or all) of the early repayment charge

 - paying you compensation for any additional costs – for example, if you’ve been charged more interest because you had to borrow extra on your new mortgage to pay the charge

-- paying you compensation for any trouble or upset you've experienced
+- paying you compensation for any distress or inconvenience you’ve experienced

 ‘I couldn’t transfer my mortgage to another property because the lender changed its age limit’